sarahmmah/sarahmmah.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Sarah M Mah

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Sarah
-last_name: Bighetti
+last_name: Mah

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: University of Vermont
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a health geographer specializing in the use of linked geospatial, survey, and administrative data to examine how neighborhood environments influence health and well-being.

 interests:
+  - Health Geography
+  - Residential mobility
+  - Social Determinants of Health
-  - Artificial Intelligence
+  - Chronic Disease
-  - Computational Linguistics
+  - Neighborhood Exposures
-  - Information Retrieval
+  - Built environments

 education:
   courses: